toarnabtrainer/Oracle_Notes/Join_Operations.md

 <pre>
 --     6 b.
 Outer Join - Right outer
---          This will display all the matching records and the records which are in right hand side table those that are not --          in left hand side table. select * from employee e right outer join department d on (e.deptno = d.deptno);
+--           Maching records from the left table and all records from the right table select * from employee e right outer join department d on (e.deptno = d.deptno);
 --          Or
 select * from employee e, department d where e.deptno(+) = d.deptno;